shafiya9966v/intellirank-ai/intellirank/README.md

 which candidates are fake.
 Instead, timeline-impossibility checks, skill credibility checks, and title-description coherence checks naturally push inconsistent profiles to the bottom — a robust approach, not a brittle one.

+**No pandas for data processing**: streaming JSONL with Python stdlib `json` keeps memory well under the 16 GB limit and is 3-4× faster than loading 465 MB into a DataFrame.

 ---